Shre-19-yansh/SQL-----Foodie-Fi/Case_Study_Answer.md

 ```
 <img width="472" height="142" alt="image" src="https://github.com/user-attachments/assets/7d23c77e-8890-4e68-8fc7-daade9ed181f" />

+- Plan_id 1 has total customer 2 and the percenateg is 25
+- Plan_id 2 has total customer 3 and the percenateg is 37.5
+- Plan_id 3 has total customer 2 and the percenateg is 25
+- Plan_id 4 has total customer 1 and the percenateg is 12.5

 7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
 8. How many customers have upgraded to an annual plan in 2020?